If you plan to travel anywhere in 2023, you probably need travel insurance.

 The sites that say they can give you the name of the best travel insurance policy are offering you an incomplete, one-size-fits-all answer.
 They don’t have any information about claims disputes.
 Nor do they have any data about the resolutions of those cases.

 And there’s a reason for that: They don’t want to help you.
-Their goal is to sell you a policy through their affiliate link.
+Their goal is to sell you a policy through an affiliate link.

-How to determine if you need travel insurance after the pandemic
+How to determine if you need travel insurance in 2023

 But travel insurance can still be worth considering, and there are no proven shortcuts — no sites with star ratings that you can turn to and just click on the policy with the most stars.
 Making a snap decision based only on star ratings or reviews may leave you with not enough coverage — or coverage you don’t need.